-As she did last year, Makiko Akabane again shares her opinion on the CSR activities of Mazda Motor Corporation and its Group companies in Japan and other countries, as well as information disclosure regarding their CSR activities, in view of the Mazda Sustainability Report 2015 and the exchange of opinions at the Head Office.
+As she did both last year and the year before, Makiko Akabane again shares her opinion on the CSR activities of Mazda Motor Corporation and its Group companies in Japan and other countries, as well as information disclosure regarding their CSR activities, in view of the Mazda Sustainability Report 2016 and the exchange of opinions with the members of Mazda Head Office.

 CSR Asia Japan Office

 In this fiscal year, which is the last year of Mazda’s Structural Reform Plan, the Company has made continuous efforts to strengthen its financial basis and enhance its brand value.
 Especially, in terms of brand value enhancement, Mazda has received high evaluations from both home and abroad.
 The Company achieved a highly visible result by introducing a new-generation models featuring its innovative basic technologies, SKYACTIV TECHNOLOGY, and Mazda’s new design theme, KODO—Soul of Motion.
 In March 2016, the Roadster/MX-5 received both the 2016 World Car of the Year and the 2016 World Car Design of the Year awards.
 I have heard that this is the first time that one model has received both awards simultaneously, since the awards were established.
 Starting in 2013, Mazda has been energetically promoting efforts toward brand value-focused business management.
 This approach has been keenly adopted among its employees, who reflect it in their daily business activities.
 All these efforts have borne fruit in the form of a product highly evaluated all over the world.